linkedin/rest.li/modeling.md

 DELETE.

-Synchronous simple resources are declared by creating a class that extends SimpleResourceTemplate.
+Synchronous simple resources are declared by creating a class that extends `SimpleResourceTemplate`.

-Asynchronous simple resources are declared by creating a class that extends SimpleResourceAsyncTemplate or SimpleResourceTaskTemplate.
+Asynchronous simple resources are declared by creating a class that extends `SimpleResourceAsyncTemplate` or `SimpleResourceTaskTemplate`.

 For example: